6 Important answers of why can I hear my Heartbeat in my Ear?

 Pulsatile tinnitus isn’t harmful and is a symptom to identify any underlying issue that might be a problem if ignored.
 The underlying issues can be of many kinds such as vascular diseases.
 Pulsatile tinnitus can be cured by identifying the underlying issue and curing it.

 Not harmful in itself, Pulsatile tinnitus affects your ability to sleep or do concentrating activities.
-It is in cases of low to no background noise that you can become aware of the noise and it causes irritation.
+It is in cases of low to no background noise that you can become aware of the noise and it irritates you.

 In some cases, it can develop into anxiety as well.
 It is mainly caused by underlying issues that you might not be aware of, so get in touch with your doctor regarding this condition and cure the underlying cause.